Cray-HPE/docs-csm/operations/validate_csm_health.md

 - This procedure can be followed on any NCN or the PIT node.
 - This script uses the Kubernetes API Gateway to access CSM services.
 This gateway must be properly configured to allow an access token to be generated by the script.
-- This script is installed as part of the 'cray-cmstools-crayctldeploy' RPM.
+- This script is installed as part of the `cray-cmstools-crayctldeploy` RPM.
 - For additional information on the script and for troubleshooting help look at the document [Barebones Image Boot](../troubleshooting/cms_barebones_image_boot.md).